phillipm-developer/PhillipMiguelMarkovic_T1A3/README.md

 3) Create a function to open and read the file

-4) Create the functionality to process input file content into the required format for the Expression class to then evalaute.
+4) Create the functionality to process input file content into the required format for the Expression class to then evaluate.

 5) Create the functionality to display the results to the console